What is and Why Spatial Literacy?

 Spatial literacy is the ability to use the properties of space to communicate, reason, and solve problems.
-The above report characterizes a spatially literate student as:
+A spatially literate student can be characterized by:(Learning to Think Spatially)

 - having the habit of mind of thinking spatially—they know where, when, how, and why to think spatially;